ghadaabbes/DataScienceProjects/medical-data-visualizer/README.md

 ### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.
+For development, use `main.py` to test your functions.
+Run `main.py`.

 ### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+Tests are imported from `test_module.py` to `main.py` for your convenience.
+The tests will run automatically whenever you run `main.py`.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.